timg236/rpi-system-update/README.md

 ```

 ### Building the network-install image
-The network-install image is optmized for size (32-bit kernel) and needs to be built in a different tree.
+The network-install image is optimized for size (32-bit kernel) and needs to be built in a different tree.
 However, it's unlikely that this would need to be updated frequently because it's sole purpose is to
 download and install the real `boot.img`.
 ```